sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 - one might use ReDoc UI without using NSwag to generate documentation, as it is able to consume the documentation created with Swashbuckle, and can be [added](https://dev.to/caiocesar/swagger-and-redoc-for-documenting-web-api-in-net-5-2ba0) independently.

 So in the future I would rather use Swashbuckle as it is supported out of the box and I can use it the way I like it, but I will check out what NSwag & Redoc has to offer from time to time.

+### Minimal API Documentation

+To see how to document minimal API, you can visit [this](https://github.com/sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis) repository and read [this](https://github.com/sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis#documenting-your-minimal-api) description.

 ## Summary